 It is our goal that after your Tomahawk experience, your unit returns stronger and better prepared to spend the rest of the year producing young adults with character willing to serve their communities.
-Our hope is they would • Help you develop a schedule that coordinates your continue the Scouting message in that community to shape more responsible youth for the future.
+Our hope is they would continue the Scouting message in that community to shape more responsible youth for the future.